PapenfussLab/Genomics_nextflow_pipeline/README.md

 ## --mode unmatched
 Must have one normal sample per patient.
-Mutect2 tumour-normal variant calling will be run on all tumour samples.
+Mutect2 & Octopus tumour-normal variant calling will be run on all tumour samples.
 Facets CNV will also run but with "unmatched" mode and different parameters.
 This mode is designed for mouse samples/cell lines whereas the germline samples from the same mice are not sequenced; fastq/bam files of the same strain (and the same sequencing kit for WES) can be used as the "normal" sample.
 Put the mouse strain name (e.g. BALB_cJ) in the "patient" column and set the mode to `unmatched`.